Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool's simplicity and presence of an output schema, the description covers purpose, usage, parameters, and return behavior.
-No gaps remain.
+Given the tool's complexity (3 params, simple return schema), the description covers purpose, usage, parameters, return format, and follow-up actions.
+No gaps identified.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.